 Course Catalog Description: The theory of automatically controlled systems and their dynamic behavior.

-Credits and contact hours: 3 credits; 1 hour and 20-minitue session, twice a week, every week.
+Credits and contact hours: 3 credits; 1 hour and 20-minute session, twice a week, every week.

 Pre-Requisite courses: 14:332:345